Mathematicians in Love

 All the pleasures of a Rucker novel come forth abundantly: playfully weird higher physics and math; bizarre conceptual psychedelia; distincively Calfornian counter-cultural comedy; zany romance; doppelgangers; generally happy endings. ...
 Mathematicians in Love is an egaging and entertaining book, light yet thought-provoking, funny yet of some gravity.
 It deserves success.

-Access the 2.5 Meg PDF file mathlovenotesposted.pdf, a 203 page document containing the working notes for the book.
-The file is large because it includes a number of drawings.
-You can save a copy to your local machine, although copyright of the notes is (C) Rudy Rucker 2006, and all further rights are reserved.
+Download the 2.5 Meg PDF file mathlovenotesposted.pdf, a 203 page document containing the working notes for the book.
+The file includes a number of drawings.

 Rudy by a Big Sur portal to another world called La Hampa.

-Photo of NYC subway mural of a "Jimbo", which inspired the book's ending.
+Photo of NYC subway mural of a Jimbo, who appears in the last chapter.